gorda/istio.io/content/en/blog/2018/egress-mongo/index.md

 {{< image width="80%" link="/docs/examples/bookinfo/withistio.svg" caption="The original Bookinfo application" >}}

-### Use the external database in Bookinfo application
+### Use the external database in Bookinfo application{#use-the-external-database-in-Bookinfo-application}

 1. Deploy the spec of the _ratings_ microservice that uses a MongoDB database (_ratings v2_):